QilongZhang/srswiki/v1_EN_Git.md

 git pull && git checkout 1.0release
 ```

-To checkout SRS2.0 branch(if no 2.0release branch, it's master):
+To checkout SRS2.0 branch(if no 2.0release branch, it's develop):

 ```
-git pull && git checkout master
+git pull && git checkout develop
 ```

-Note: The master branch is used as dev branch.
+Note: The master branch is main release.

 ## SRS Stable Version

 The stable SRS will create a new branch, for example, branch 1.0release.

+Master branch used to release current big release with lots of hotfix or new release.

 ## How to get code?